ruricolist/serapeum/README.md

 ))
 ```

 Serapeum scope guards, however, are tied to *dynamic extent* (lifetime) rather than *lexical scope*, so they implement the full generality of RAII.
-The deferred call does not have to be in the lexical extent of `with-defer`:
+The deferred call does not have to be in the lexical scope of `with-defer`:

 ``` lisp
 (defun open-managed-file (&rest args)